HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 ## Introduction
+In this tutorial, we will go through the steps of analyzing a NuSTAR observation of the active galactic nuclei (AGN) in the center of `SWIFT J2127.4+5654` using `heasoftpy`.

 Most of the X-ray mission data hosted at the HEASARC is analyzed using the legacy [HEASoft](https://heasarc.gsfc.nasa.gov/docs/software/lheasoft/) package.
 In this tutorial, we walk through the steps needed to extract the spectral and timing products of AGN using NuSTAR data.

 We will specifically focus on analyzing one observation (`60001110002`) of the Narrow Line Seyfert 1 galaxy `SWIFT J2127.4+5654`.